lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :unit:  Debye
     :type: string

-    This is the path of the file containing the systems dipole moments (if only a single file is used).
+    File containing the system's dipole moments (if only a single file is used).

 .. keyword:: dip_x_file
     :section: dipoles
     :unit:  Debye
     :type: string

-    This is the path of the file containing the systems dipole moments obtained under an electric field in the x-direction.
+    File containing the system's dipole moments obtained under an electric field in the x-direction.

 .. keyword:: dip_y_file
     :section: dipoles
     :unit:  Debye
     :type: string

-    This is the path of the file containing the systems dipole moments obtained under an electric field in the y-direction.
+    File containing the system's dipole moments obtained under an electric field in the y-direction.

 .. keyword:: dip_z_file
     :section: dipoles
     :unit:  Debye
     :type: string

-    This is the path of the file containing the systems dipole moments obtained under an electric field in the z-direction.
+    File containing the system's dipole moments obtained under an electric field in the z-direction.